 Iris Grey arrives at Mill Cottage in a picture-perfect Hampshire village, looking to escape from her crumbling marriage.
 She is drawn to the neighbouring Wetherby family, and is commissioned to paint a portrait of Dominic Wetherby, a celebrated crime writer.

 At the Wetherby's Christmas Eve party, the mulled wine is in full flow - but so too are tensions and rivalries among the guests.
 On Christmas Day, the youngest member of the Wetherby family, Lorcan, finds a body in the water.
 A tragic accident?
 Or a deadly crime?

 With the snow falling, Iris enters a world of village gossip, romantic intrigue, buried secrets and murder.

 'A contemporary-set cosy crime novel that harks back to The Golden Age of detective fiction.
 Author Tilly Bagshawe writing under a pseudonym, introduces us to society portraitist Iris Grey whose Christmas country retreat is anything but when a body is found floating by the mill on Christmas Day, instead of tucking into turkey and all the trimmings, Iris finds herself caught up in all manner of sleuthing and intrigue. ' Red Magazine

-As featured in the Sunday Times, the first village mystery in a new series from bestselling author Tilly Bagshawe - a must-read for fans of Agatha Frost, T E Kinsey, Ann Cleeves, Jessie Burton and Midsomer Murders.
+As featured in the Sunday Times, the first village mystery in a new series from bestselling author Tilly Bagshawe - a must-read for fans of Agatha Christie, T E Kinsey, Ann Cleeves, Jessie Burton and Midsomer Murders.